deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 xor ecx, ecx
 ```

-is to 'zero' out the ECX register, for our calculations.
+We are using this instruction to 'zero' out the ECX register, for our calculations.
 Remember, XOR'ing any value with itself, will result in a zero value.

 The second instruction: